Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 Notice the `timeout` parameter.
 It sets the maximum time the Proxy Adapter will wait for a response from the Remote Adapter after issuing a request.
 The default value is 10 seconds, but in this case, the Remote Adapter is played by humans, so we have configured a very high value (10 hours), to do relaxed experiments without the pressure of any timeouts.

 <i>NOTE: not all configuration options of a Proxy Adapter are exposed by the file suggested above.<br>
-You can easily expand your configurations using the generic template, `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml` or `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml`, as a reference.</i>
+You can easily expand your configurations using the generic template for [basic](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml) and [robust](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml) Proxy Adapters as a reference.</i>

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps: